 If you are a household in Peterborough that wishes to dispose of asbestos, please visit our Householders Recycling Centre webpage which provides advice on how to safely dispose of this material.

 Further asbestos guidance and regulations are available from the Health and Safety Executive website.

 Carbon monoxide is a toxic gas that is produced when fossil fuels are burnt and is a particular problem in enclosed spaces.

 Businesses that choose to use charcoal indoors must have appropriate control measures to ensure the safety of their staff, and others who may be affected by carbon monoxide emissions.
 Ideally, fuels such as charcoal should never be used in indoor grills or other cooking appliances.

-- The Gov.uk website has a useful guide on how to organising a voluntary event.
+The GOV.UK website also has a useful guide on how to organise a voluntary event.